claricoreai/claricore-connectors/README.md

 ---

-## Secure Credential Storage

-Credentials are encrypted using **AES-256-GCM** and stored in PostgreSQL.

----

 ## Incremental Sync

-Claricore tracks sync progress using checkpoints:
+Claricore tracks progress using checkpoints:

-- connection_id
+connection_id
-- resource
+resource
-- cursor
+cursor

 ---

-## Transformation Layer

-Records can be mapped to canonical schemas.

-Example:

-Salesforce Account → CanonicalCustomer
+## Secure Credential Storage

+Credentials are encrypted using AES-256-GCM and stored in PostgreSQL.

 ---